abdelrahman-elkady/se-tutorial/lab-3.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-The first thing to notice is that git knows that the hello.rb file has been modified, but git has not yet been notified of these changes.
+The first thing to notice is that git knows that the hello.js file has been modified, but git has not yet been notified of these changes.

 Also notice that the status message gives you hints about what you need to do next.
 If you want to add these changes to the repository, then use the git add command.
 Otherwise the git checkout command can be used to discard the changes.